bseltz-cohesity/scripts/powershell/recoverVMsV2/README.md

 * -preserveMacAddress: (optional) maintain original Mac address (default is false)
 * -recoveryType: (optional) InstantRecovery or CopyRecovery (default is InstantRecovery)
 * -noPrompt: (optional) Don't prompt to confirm

+Note: when restoring to a standalone ESXi host, review the object hierarchy of the registered ESXi host under protection sources to determine the following information, but typically:

+* -datacenterName is 'ha-datacenter'
+* -folderName is 'vm'
+* -vCenterName is the registered source name of the ESXi host
+* -hostName is the registered source name of the ESXi host